 2. In calculating the ratio in Section 7.C.1 above:

 a.
-The company shall calculate an adjusted scenario reserve for the group of contracts for each of each of the 16 economic scenarios using the three levels of mortality adjustment factors that is equal to either (i) or (ii) below:
+The company shall calculate an adjusted scenario reserve for the group of contracts for each of the 16 economic scenarios using the three levels of mortality adjustment factors that is equal to either (i) or (ii) below:

 The scenario reserve defined in Section 4, but with the following differences: